Starf4ll/DSTemplateGenerator/README.txt

 //		generator to function properly, a specific format is expected for the name.
 The format		//
 //		also helps ensure Dungeon Siege recognizes the template correctly for pcontent			//
 //														//
-//	! ! ! ! ! !IT IS VERY IMPORTANT TO FOLLOW THE FORMAT, OR THE PROGRAM MAY NOT WORK! ! ! ! ! ! 		//
+//  ! ! ! ! !
+IT IS VERY IMPORTANT TO FOLLOW THIS FORMAT, OR YOUR TEMPLATES MAY GENERATE INCORRECTLY ! ! ! ! !	//
 //														//
 //		General Weapon Format: {category}_g_c_{material}_{length}_{rarity}_{other info}			//
 //														//